MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 Using the Auto Attack
 ------

-The AutoAttack bot allows you to automatically attack mobs around you (precisely within radius of 4).
+The AutoAttack bot allows you to automatically attack mobs around you (precisely within radius of 4 block).
 To use this bot, you will need to enable **Entity Handling** in the config file first.

 Using the Auto Fishing